apurvis/controlled_sub_data/README.md

 You then add/remove substances to the statute by clicking on "Add a substance to/Expire a substance from this statute".
 To amend statutes in ways that expire scheduling of substance, check is "Is this an expiration?" checkbox

+### Search for Statutes

+You can search for statutes by substance, and you can specify an optional "As of date".
+All statutes applying to the substance and starting before the "as of date" will be displayed.

 ## Technical Info

 This application requires:

 - Ruby 2.2.2